The user data width between the kernel and the memory controller can be

 ap_int<512> or OpenCL vector data types such as

-This example shows good interface configuration as it maximizes AXI data width as well as actual burst transactions.
+This example shows good interface configuration as it maximizes AXI data width, in addition to actual burst transactions.

 Complex structs or classes, used to declare interfaces, can lead to very complex hardware interfaces due to memory layout and data packing differences.
 This can introduce potential issues that are very difficult to debug in a complex system.